mavenlink/design-system/docs/contributing.md

 Pull requests are the best way to propose changes to the codebase (we use [Github Flow](https://guides.github.com/introduction/flow/index.html)).
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.
+2. Make your changes.
+Be sure to look at [our component design principles](./principles.md)!
 2. Add or update tests if necessary
 3. If updating an exported component, add an entry in the "unreleased" section of the changelog.
 See [this example commit](https://github.com/mavenlink/design-system/commit/e0913fdbcb94b12df797a2d398d0d60e6d755b3d#diff-4ac32a78649ca5bdd8e0ba38b7006a1e).
 4. Ensure the test suite passes by running `yarn test`